petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/using-the-notification-queue.md

 ## Clearing the Notification Queue

 By default, Liferay clears the notification queue every `43200` minutes (i.e., 30 days).
-This deletes all notifications in the queue.
+This deletes all notifications in the queue, regardless of status, sent or unsent.
 If desired, you can configure this deletion interval.

 To do this,